Lightning-Chart/javascript-charts-performance-comparison/README.md

 The performance comparison project is to be used only for **comparing** performance benchmarks within 1 run.
 The scores can't be reliably used for later analysis between different machines, hardware or product versions.

-Competitor results are kept unidentified (for example, "Competitor A") to avoid any EULA infringements.

 ## Summary of results

 -   On average, LightningChart JS loads data 4030 times faster than other data visualization solutions.